brandstrat-sas/omldeploytool/ansible/README.md

 # Upgrade from CentOS-7 OMniLeads instance :arrows_counterclockwise: <a name="upgrade_from_centos7"></a>

-You must deploy the new OMniLeads instances making sure that the inventory.yml variables listed below should be the same as their counterparts in the CentOS 7 instance from which you want to migrate. below should be the same as their counterparts in the CentOS 7 instance from which you want to migrate.
+You must deploy the new **OMniLeads Community** instance making sure that the inventory.yml variables listed below should be the same as their counterparts in the CentOS 7 instance from which you want to migrate. below should be the same as their counterparts in the CentOS 7 instance from which you want to migrate.

 * ami_user